Year 6

 Religious Education (RE)

-• If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
-If your child has had an upset stomach, they should return when they are better.
+- If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
+If your child has had an upset stomach, they can return to school when they are better.
 Please try to book medical appointments outside the school day and note that family holidays will not be authorised.

 Diary Dates